digital-sound-antiques/webaudio-stream-player/README.md

 # webaudio-stream-player

 A framework for creating an audio stream player using WebAudio.

-Both AudioWorkletNote and ScriptProcessorNode are supported
+- Both AudioWorkletNote and ScriptProcessorNode are supported.
+- No SharedArrayBuffer is used so that [cross-origin isolation](https://web.dev/i18n/en/cross-origin-isolation-guide/) is not required.

 ## How to Use
 TBD.
 Example is [here](./example).